 For the purposes of those Assisted Living Residences deemed certified under 651 CMR 12.03(5), the running of the biennial period for renewal of Certification shall begin on the date of issuance of Certification by EOEA.

 Change of Ownership.
 Any person or entity who intends to acquire a 25% or greater interest in an existing Assisted Living Residence shall submit an Application for Certification to EOEA at least 30 days prior to the transfer of the ownership interest.
 The application for Certification shall also include a statement on a form developed by EOEA, signed and notarized by the parties, regarding the anticipated transfer of ownership of the Residence.
-If EOEA receives these documents at least 30 days prior to the closing date of the change of ownership, the new Applicant shall be considered to be deemed certified from and after the date of the change of ownership, until such time as EOEA approves or denies the Applicant's application for Certification; provided that after the transfer of ownership has been completed, the new Applicant has within five days submitted a signed and notarized statement that the transfer of ownership has been completed.
+If EOEA receives these documents at least 30 days prior to the closing date of the change of ownership, the new Applicant shall be considered to be deemed temporarily certified from and after the date of the change of ownership, until such time as EOEA approves or denies the Applicant's application for Certification; provided that after the transfer of ownership has been completed, the new Applicant has within five days submitted a signed and notarized statement that the transfer of ownership has been completed.
 The previous Sponsor shall return its Assisted Living Certificate to EOEA within five days after the transfer of ownership.
 The current Certification of the Residence shall be deemed valid until the completion of a Certification process for changes sought.
 In the event of a transfer of ownership interest of an Assisted Living Residence, it is within the Secretary's discretion to conduct a full or partial compliance review.

 Non-transferability of Certification.